Quality Tools for Professional Higher Education Review and Improvement

 Join the following speakers in Yerevan:

-Prof. Andreas G. Orphanides, President of EURASHE, Rector of European University Cyprus (Cyprus)
+Andreas G. Orphanides, President of EURASHE, Rector of European University Cyprus (EUC) (Cyprus)

 Armen Ashotyan, Minister of Education and Science of the Republic of Armenia (Armenia)

-Hovhannes Tokmajyan, Rector of the Polytechnic University of Armenia (Armenia)
+Gagik Galstyan, Rector of the National University of Architecture and Construction of Armenia (NUACA) (Armenia)

 Jim Allen, Senior Researcher at Research Centre for Education and the Labour Market, Maastricht University (Netherlands)

-Don F. Westerheijden, Senior research associate at the Center for Higher Education Policy Studies (CHEPS) (Netherlands)
+Don F. Westerheijden, Senior Research Associate at the Center for Higher Education Policy Studies (CHEPS), University of Twente (Netherlands)

 Raimund Hudak, Professor at Baden-Württemberg Cooperative State University Mosbach (DHBW), CEO of Synesis GmbH (Germany)

-Karine Harutyunyan, Deputy Minister, Ministry of Education and Science of the Republic of Armenie (Armenia)
+Karine Harutyunyan, Deputy Minister, Ministry of Education and Science of the Republic of Armenia (Armenia)

 Armen Budaghyan and Kristina Tsaturyan, Higher Education NQF Working Group of the Ministry of Education and Science of the Republic of Armenia (Armenia)